In the Shadow of the Silent Majorities: Main ideas

-In the 1970s, magazines such as Utopie, Noir et rouge, ICO, Socialisme ou Barbarie, Pouvoir ouvrier, and the Situationists were unconditionally opposed to the official culture.
+In the 1970s, magazines such as Utopie, Noir et rouge, ICO, Socialisme ou Barbarie, Pouvoir ouvrier, and the Situationists were unconditionally opposed the "official culture".
 They saw the masses as hypnotized into submission by a "society of the spectacle."

 However, Baudrillard interpreted the passivity of the masses in a different way.
 The work starts with the idea that meaning has been devalued.
 "For a long time, capital had only to produce goods; consumption ran by itself...
 Today it is necessary to produce consumers, to produce demand, and this production is infinitely more costly than that of goods."
 The same applies to meaning.
 "Today, everything has changed; no longer is meaning in short supply, it is produced everywhere, in ever increasing quantities – it is demand which is weakening...
 Everywhere the masses are encouraged to speak...
 They are urged to live socially, electorally, organizationally, sexually, in participation, in festival, in free speech, etc."

 The central point of the book is that the masses actively refuse meaning.
 It is an explicit break with sociology.
 While modernity laments the ignorance of the docile masses, Baudrillard argues that the indifference of the masses to political events, history, art, and culture, is actually "a collective retaliation" and "a refusal to participate in the recommended ideals, however enlightened."
 All the masses can do - and all they will do - is enjoy the spectacle.

 Since "their representation is no longer possible," the masses are probed by means of surveys, polls, and tests.
 Politics is forced to rely on simulations of the people as a substitute.
 Masses are "far too conforming to every solicitation and with a hyperreal conformity which is the extreme form of non-participation."
 As Baudrillard stated in a later interview: "People do in fact defend themselves, they have their defensive and even offensive strategies; but this time, through indifference."